The interest rate drop. What does it mean for you and your financial plan?

 That being said, investments, like equities, do come with risk and you could get back less than the value of your investment.

-If you don’t already have an investment manager at Evelyn Partners, now is a good time to see how they could help you.
-We offer combined wealth management, meaning that your financial planner can work alongside one of our in-house investment managers.
+If you don’t already have a financial planner and/or investment manager at Evelyn Partners, now is a good time to see how we could help you.
+We offer combined wealth management, meaning that our financial planners can work alongside one of our in-house investment managers.
 Your financial planner creates the strategy and structures your assets, while your investment manager builds your investment portfolio and makes sure it remains suitable.
-If you’d like to know more, speak to your financial planner.
+If you’d like to know more, speak to us.

 What is the impact on cash?